oddcamp/middleman-boilerplate/README.md

 #### Deploy to Amazon S3

 You need to set the following environment variables.
+We recommend that you use [direnv](http://direnv.net/).

 ```
 AWS_KEY